-To ensure that you and your pet enjoy a safe visit, follow all pet regulations while inside the park.
-Wildlife may be drawn to pets and their owners.
-Pets can wander away and may never be found.
-The park is a wild place!
-These regulations are enforced to protect you, park resources and other visitors.
+To ensure that you and your pet enjoy a safe visit, please follow all pet regulations while inside the park.
+Pets can behave unpredictably and wander away in unfamiliar environments.
+Valles Caldera is a wild place.
+Pet regulations are enforced to protect you, your pet, park resources and other visitors.

 Pets may accompany you ONLY in the following designated areas of the preserve.

-- Hiking on the La Jara trail, Valle Grande trail, and Coyote Call trail.
+Hiking on the La Jara Trail, Valle Grande Trail, and Coyote Call Trail.

 Pets must be kept under physical control at all times - caged, crated, or on a leash not to exceed six feet in length.

-- Pets occasionally escape from their owners.
+Pets occasionally escape from their owners.
 Domestic animals generally lack the ability to survive in the wild.

-- There is a strong possibility that your pet could become prey for a bear, mountain lion, coyote, owl, or other predator.
+There is a strong possibility that your pet could become prey for a bear, mountain lion, coyote, owl, or other predator.

 It is prohibited to leave a pet unattended and tied to an object.
 It is illegal to leave pets in a situation where food, water, shade, ventilation and other basic needs are inadequate.
-So while it is possible for pets to remain in your vehicle while you are viewing attractions near roads and parking areas, it is strongly recommended that a party member remain behind to personally ensure your pet's well-being.
+So while it is possible for pets to remain in your vehicle in the frontcountry while you are viewing attractions near roads and parking areas, it is strongly recommended that a party member remain behind to personally ensure your pet's well-being.

 Pets should leave no traces other than footprints.
 The owner is responsible for clean-up and disposal of all pet feces.
 Please be thoughtful of other visitors as well as your pet.